eavelasquez/google-translate-clone/README.md

 Run `pnpm install` to install the dependencies.
 Then run `pnpm run dev` to start the development server.

 Set the environment variable `VITE_OPENAI_API_KEY` to your OpenAI API key.
 You can get one [here](https://platform.openai.com/).
 See `.env.example` for an example.

+This project uses [Node.js](https://nodejs.org/en/) v18.15.0 and [pnpm](https://pnpm.io/) 8.1.0 were used to develop this project.
+Make sure you have them installed.

 ### To Do